MADE to empower young entrepreneurs in Egypt: Driving innovation to tackle water scarcity

 Nour El-deen Magdy, team lead of OWM

 Nour graduated from the faculty of Engineering at Helwan University.
 He is a software engineer and research assistant with expertise in Python, Java, and C++ and proven integration problem-solving tenure of 3 years.
-Skilled in artificial intelligence, data science, the internet of things, cloud computing, developing system architectures, and developing academic content, Noor
+Skilled in artificial intelligence, data science, the internet of things, cloud computing, and system architectures, Noor took part in developing academic and educational content tackling these topics.

 Maha Ahmed, team lead of Smart Sip